 His acclaimed solo album Solan Goose (2018) was an Album of the Year at BBC Radio 6Music, the Quietus, musicOMH and more.
 An ode to escapism, Cooper wrote the album to ease the anxieties of working in a busy city through soothing piano, strings, electronics and wild bird calls, with its tracks each taking their titles from Orcadian dialect words for birds.

-The second album of his Orkney triptych, Sule Skerry, is set for release in May, taking the North Sea as its narrative focus.
+The second album of his Orkney triptych, Sule Skerry, was released in May, taking the North Sea as its narrative focus.